mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 ```

 You can now use the unified CM CLI/API of [reusable and cross-platform CM scripts](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md))
-to detect or install all artifacts (tools, models, data sets, libraries, etc)
+to detect or install all artifacts (tools, models, datasets, libraries, etc)
 required for a given software project (MLPerf inference benchmark with RetinaNet, Open Images and ONNX in our case).

 Conceptually, these scripts take some environment variables and files as an input, perform a cross-platform action (detect artifact, download files, install tools),